 in partnership with the Miller Introduction to Judaism Program

-Kol Shofar offers an 18-week Judaism 101 course each year in partnership with the Miller Introduction to Judaism program at the American Jewish University in Los Angeles.
+Kol Shofar offers this 18-week course each year in partnership with the Miller Introduction to Judaism program at the American Jewish University in Los Angeles.

 This 18-week course is for those who would like to learn about Judaism from the ground up, or to fill in gaps from what they learned (or didn’t learn) as a child.
 The class also prepares those considering conversion.
-It covers Hebrew pronunciation, biblical and rabbinic writings, history and culture, holy days, festivals, Shabbat, Jewish concepts of God and ethics, life cycle, dietary laws and Israel.
-By the end of the course, students will be able to read aloud any Hebrew text with vowels.
+It covers biblical and rabbinic writings, history and culture, holy days, festivals, Shabbat, Jewish concepts of God and ethics, life cycle, dietary laws and Israel.
 Students who wish to take a single class by topic may do so.
 Topical learning begins a half hour into the session.
+This year class will be held on Zoom until further notice.

 Torah as the lens for foundational Jewish concepts, including Tselem Elohim and Brit.
 Using “beginnings” stories from the Torah (Creation, Lech Lecha, Exodus) to frame and share our own stories of Jewish journeys.
 This class will also serve as the “Orientation” session, covering class expectations and spending time on group building activities.